-Tips & Tricks for Organizing Your Pantry
+Pantry Organization Ideas: Tips for Organizing Your Pantry

 There are so many great benefits to keeping your pantry organized.
 First off, it is a whole lot easier being able to clearly see what you have stored in there.
 There have been so many times when I’ve walked into my pantry and not known where a particular sauce or canned good was hiding.
 It can be extremely overwhelming when your items aren’t organized by type or when you don’t realize you are all out of an item.

 Which leads me to point number two.
 Having an organized pantry can actually help you efficiently grocery shop – who knew?!
 Once all of your food is organized, you will be able to clearly see what items you have in stock and what you don’t.
-It will make writing your grocery list a lot easier and keep you from overbuying the same item that you might already have excess of (hello 7 bottles of olive oil).
+It will make writing your grocery list a lot easier and keep you from overbuying the same item that you might already have an excess of (hello 7 bottles of olive oil).
 That way you won’t be stressing about going to the grocery store and you will be saving money.

-- Take Everything Out – If you’re going to commit to really organizing your pantry, then let’s do it right.
+If you’re going to commit to really organizing your pantry, then let’s do it right.
 Start by pulling everything out of the current space and categorizing the items into themed categories.

-- Purge & Simplify – While you are categorizing make sure to PURGE any expired items (especially spices and mixes) – use the organization as a way to start fresh in your space!
+While you are categorizing make sure to PURGE any expired items (especially spices and mixes) – use the organization as a way to start fresh in your space!

-- Consider Placement – After you categorize, consider the categories you want easily accessible (daily use) and the categories that you access on a more sporadic basis (baking, plastic-ware, etc).
+After you categorize, consider the categories you want easily accessible (daily use) and the categories that you access on a more sporadic basis (baking, plastic-ware, etc).
 Plan to place all your daily items on the shelves you instinctively gravitate towards (typically eye-level and down a little).
 Lastly, place not as accessible items on the highest shelves.

-- Use Organizers – Make a list of items you need including baskets, risers, bins, airtight containers, etc. We have used multi-purpose items that are durable and functional but also stylish (obvi).
+Make a list of items you need including baskets, risers, bins, airtight containers, etc. We have used multi-purpose items that are durable and functional but also stylish (obvi).
 Hyacinth baskets are great for items you don’t need to view, but you want to make sure to label them clearly so things don’t get mixed up again.
 Tosca baskets are perfect for snack items that rotate in and out since you can easily see the contents.

-- Label Everything– Labeling is super important especially in pantries where many people can be popping in and out throughout the day to grab snacks, prepare a meal, or put up groceries.
+Labeling is super important especially in pantries where many people can be popping in and out throughout the day to grab snacks, prepare a meal, or put up groceries.
 Labeling helps keep a high traffic space like the pantry organized and efficient.
 Plus, it’s just fun and cute, right?